Photo Credit: KConnors

 If the deed itself is inherently inefficient, then why do we use that language to measure the quality of our efforts?
 One reason is that most of us experience what Sharples describes in isolation.
 So it’s hard to believe that these twists and turns, these detours and dead ends, are not particular to us.
 You’re toodling along and suddenly find that the evidence you’re providing has no relationship whatsoever to the argument you killed yourself to articulate in the introduction.
 Now you’ve developed a completely separate line of thought.
 Where does it belong?
 Within the original piece?
 In a separate section or chapter?
 Is it a separate piece altogether?
 It doesn’t look like progress.
 It just looks like a hot mess.

 Moreover, it looks like a mess that only you ever make.
 We compare our mess to the tidy, streamlined procedure of the imaginary writer in our minds.
-That person who seems to bang out an article every time they take a shit.
-It’s so obvious, isn’t it, that whole and well-constructed arguments pour seamlessly and without effort from their being?
+That person who seems to bang out an article every time they blink.
+It seems that whole and well-constructed arguments pour seamlessly and without effort from their being.
 In our isolation, we step into an endless, circular trap, where all we can see is the lie that there’s something wrong with our own inability to move so directly from beginning idea to polished prose.

 Our reliance on the language of efficiency is also driven, not just by isolation, but by our institutions.
 Their tendency toward bean counting as a measure of intellectual and human worth means you too must always be playing a numbers game (How many are under review?
 In the pipeline?
 At which journals, of what Impact Factor?)
 You must be able to speak of your work in these terms, especially to others.
 In fact, it pays to become fluent in this language, however foreign it may initially feel.